mprestin77/terraform-oci-module-example/README.md

 # terraform-oci-module-example
+## IaaS Provisioning on OCI Using Terraform Modules
+This example uses Terraform modules to provision the following resources:

+- It creates a Virtual Cloud Network on OCI with a public and private subnets, security lists and route tables, and enables security rules

+- It provisions 2 VMs (Oracle Linux and Windows) on the private subnet, and installs SSH bastion VM on the public subnet

+- (Optionally) It creates a bastion service to the private subnet

 ## Prerequisites

 - Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vcns`, `internet-gateways`, `route-tables`, `security-lists`, `subnets`, and `instances`.